-It’s been five years since Amenra’s last rite, Mass V, although there has been a lot going on in the Church Of Ra universe with side projects and stripped back acoustic sets.
-The Belgian band have always erred on the avant-garde side of post metal and with that comes a greater appreciation of music as an artform – possibly even the reasoning behind lengthy gaps between studio albums.
+It’s been five years since Amenra’s last rite, Mass VI, although there has been a lot going on in the Church Of Ra universe with a range of side projects and stripped-back acoustic sets.
+The Belgian band have always erred on the avant-garde side of post-metal and with that comes a greater appreciation of music as an artform – with this possibly even being the reason behind lengthy gaps between studio albums.

 Amenra’s name is taken from the Egyptian deity who was essentially an amalgamation of two Gods.
 How, if at all, is this reflected in your music?